-Another such initiative is the Special Purpose Vehicles (SPV) regime.
+Another such market-leading initiative is the Special Purpose Vehicles (SPV) regime.
 The SPV regime is open to a wide variety of uses, from investor-friendly holding structures, to asset separation and transfer.
+The SPV regime has proved to be very successful, with over 2,000 companies currently registered with the centre.

 What is an SPV?